CS-196-Applied-GenAI/project-repository-ksuh5/frontprompt.md

 Wiring:
 - Seed button should optionally seed multiple logs to visually confirm sorting.
-- No “add log” yet in this step.
+- No "add log" yet in this step.

 Output:
 - Logs appear in planned workout modal sorted correctly.